xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+A visit to a strange place will bring fresh work.